Inflexion Point Strategy

 Ron is a registered patent attorney, and a substantial part of his prior law practice involved strategic planning, competitive analysis and commercial exploitation of patents on leading-edge software-based technologies such as encryption, biometrics and internet telephony.
 He wrote the Priceline reverse-auction patent, which was the first Internet business method patent to attract national attention.

 Ron has been an advisor to the U.S. Patent & Trademark Office, the U.S. Copyright Office, the Office of Technology Assessment of the U.S. Congress, the National Research Council, the National Academy of Science and the World Intellectual Property Organization (WIPO).
-He is on the Executive Council of the Berkeley Center for Law & Technology and the editorial board of The Computer and Internet Lawyer magazine and co-edited a two-volume treatise titled International Intellectual Property.
+He is on the Executive Council of the Berkeley Center for Law & Technology and the editorial board of The Journal of Internet Law and co-edited a two-volume treatise titled International Intellectual Property.